-Biomedical Research & Development (R&D) is focussing more and more on seeking profits rather than treating patients.
+Biomedical Research & Development (R&D) is focusing on seeking profits rather than treating patients.
 Research areas that guarantee high incomes are prioritised while much needed medicines stay undeveloped.
 The current R&D system has proven unable to meet the health needs of people worldwide.
 In order to enable global access to medicines, achieve more efficient and health-centered research and build a sustainable system, the way R&D is performed has to be changed.

-UAEM spent the last year on creating it’s new advocacy tool, the Global Charter for the Advancement of Equitable Biomedical Research and Development.
+UAEM created an advocacy too for students, the Global Charter for the Advancement of Equitable Biomedical Research and Development.
 The Charter comprises 6 key principles and practices which should form the basis for an improved, equitable and just R&D system.
 It is based on previous work from various agencies and expert groups, including the WHO Consultive Expert Working Group on R&D (CEWG) and the UN High Level Panel on Access to Medicines, as well as civil society and academia.
-The Charter aims to foster international discussion and build consensus on the key principles underlying biomedical R&D.
+The Charter aims to foster international discussion and build consensus on the key principles underlying biomedical R&D and the role of universities.

 The following principles and practices should be applied within a new R&D system: